sup4rnet/cluster-setup/README.md

-# SUPER Network Programmability Cluster
+# SUPERNET: the SUPER programmable P4 NETwork cluster

 Set of Ansible automation script to deploy new Virtual Machines (VMs) within the experimental SUPER testbed within Politecnico di Torino.
 Each VM is configured with:

 * Intel P4 Studio and Tofino switch model
 * Network access to the dataplane network `10.10.0.0/24`

-## Overview (temporary minimal setup)
+## Overview (subject to changes)
-The cluster is currently under deployment.
-In its current configuration contains one server `restsrv01.polito.it` equipped with Debian 12, which can host guests VM using KVM and QEMU.
+The cluster might be subject to changes as new/current servers are integrated/replaced.
+In its current configuration contains one server `restsrv01.polito.it` equipped with Debian 12, which hosts tenants VMs (KVM libvirt + QEMU).

 Two Intel Tofino P4 programmable switches `rest-bfsw01.polito.it` and `rest-bfsw02.polito.it`  are available.